Faruxss/Creeper/README.md

 - Fetch and scan older versions of websites using the **Wayback Machine**.
 - Perform scans using **Nikto** and **Nuclei** for known vulnerabilities.
 - Discover subdomains using **Subfinder** and scan them using **Dirsearch**.
+- Perform an **Nmap** scan to detect open ports and services.
+- Check for potential API key or secret exposure in JavaScript files.
 - Automated scanning using the `--all` option to run all available scans.

 ## Prerequisites